-This week we caught up with Filmstro composer and modern creative Eddie Grey.
+This week we caught up with Filmstro composer and modern creative Eddie Grey about how to create a music brief for your production that composers will instantly understand.
 Eddie uses the traditional lessons of music production and blends them with the madness of modern technology.
 He is a lover of all things sound and is the Head Composer for shows on A&E, TLC and Oxygen.

 Most notably, he has won his first award for a commercial and has recently completed production as Head Composer on the Kim Kardashian West documentary “Justice Project”.

 We interviewed Eddie to find out and understand how a composer breaks down a brief and how you as a filmmaker should construct a brief to ensure the best results!

 What makes a good brief and how should it be constructed?

 Supplying Reference tracks and brief specifics.
 It is important to provide adjectives along with these brief specifics so we can capture that FEEL.
 I also think BPM is helpful.
 Give Composers a ballpark of where you want the Musical Meter to be (fast, medium, slow, etc.) If you can provide the Key of song.
 If you want something positive, happy, redemptive…choose a Major Key and if you want something cold, brooding, tense, choose a minor key.

 Any key aspects a filmmaker should not miss out when constructing the brief?